Cubit by Maiden Labs

 Socio-Emotional DepthLevel of interpersonal engagement, empathy, trust-building, and emotional labor

-Each annotation includes not just a score but a structured natural language explanation — creating an audit trail.
+Each annotation includes a score and a structured natural language explanation, creating an audit trail.
 Annotations use LLM-based scoring calibrated against expert-reviewed golden-set examples with explicit rubrics and consistency validation.

 2